sevenecks/lambda-moo-programming/tutorials/src/toaststunt-programmers-manual.md

 #### Flushing Unprocessed Input

-It sometimes happens that a user changes their mind about having typed one or more lines of input and would like to \`untype' them before the server actually gets around to processing them.
+It sometimes happens that a user changes their mind about having typed one or more lines of input and would like to 'untype' them before the server actually gets around to processing them.
 If they react quickly enough, they can type their connection's defined \`flush\` command; when the server first reads that command from the network, it immediately and completely flushes any as-yet unprocessed input from that user, printing a message to the user describing just which lines of input were discarded, if any.

 Fine point: The flush command is handled very early in the server's processing of a line of input, before the line is entered into the task queue for the connection and well before it is parsed into words like other commands.
 For this reason, it must be typed exactly as it was defined, alone on the line, without quotation marks, and without any spaces before or after it.